Struggling with Back Pain?

 Unfortunately, herniation can be very difficult to reverse, but chiropractic care has been shown to prevent the advancement of the herniation and provide relief from the associated pain.

 Subluxations are one of the most commonly overlooked contributors to back pain.
 Essentially, when a vertebra is out of position, it can cause a lot of pain and impede your movement.
 Subluxations can occur anywhere in the spine and can be caused by physical trauma, stress, and toxins.
 The time frame to correct subluxations varies, depending on both the individual, the severity of the subluxation, and other factors.

 Strains and sprains can occur in anyone, but they typically occur in people who engage in tasks that their body is not accustomed to or pushing themselves too hard.
 Ligament sprains are typically caused by stretching and tearing the ligament.
 Muscular strains are commonly caused by improper lifting form.
 Strains and sprains can be quite painful and are often accompanied by swelling and bruising of the surrounding area.
 On the upside, strains and sprains are rarely serious and typically respond very well to chiropractic care.

 People with chronic stress have a very different physiological profile than those who don't.
 Elevated stress levels have been shown to contribute to the development of heart disease, digestive issues, depression, obesity, and back pain.
 The tension produced by chronic stress causes a contraction of muscle tissue creating “trigger points” which can be extremely painful.

-If you are suffering from back pain or have any further questions, please contact our chiropractic team at our Altamonte Springs, Kissimmee, Orange City, Orlando, or Oviedo locations, our experienced chiropractic team at 22 Health is here to help.
+If you are suffering from back pain or have any further questions, please contact our chiropractic team at 22 Health today to schedule a consultation.